Skip to main content

 2. Clean Up Sales Item Categories

-• Remove obsolete or unused sales categories.
+• Remove: Delete any obsolete or unused sales categories.

 3. Update Employee Lists

-• Remove inactive employees from your system.
+• Remove: Deactivate any former employees in your system.

 4. Verify Payroll and POS Data Accuracy